junxit/us-congress-bills-110/metadata.md

 - 2007-04-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-89.
 - 2007-04-17 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-89.
 - 2007-04-18 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-121.
+- 2007-06-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-121.
+- 2007-06-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 255.